Board of Directors

 - selecting, supporting and evaluating the chief executive

 - protecting assets, providing financial oversight and ensuring adequate financial resources

 The Board has four in-person meetings per year and several virtual meetings.
 One of the in-person meetings is held at the Council's annual convention; others are held on weekends, typically in January, July (in conjunction with the Special Education Legislative Summit), and November.
 In order to attend the board meeting during the Convention, the registration fee is paid by CEC.
 Board members are expected to attend the Board meeting on the first day of the convention, as well as the Representative Assembly (RA) meeting, held on the afternoon of the next to the last day of the convention, with other responsibilities throughout the Convention.

-Reimbursable expenses incurred in conjunction with travel to/from Board meetings include transportation, parking/tolls, lodging, mileage, and meals.
+Reimbursable expenses incurred to attend Board meetings include transportation to/from the meeting (airfare/train and transportation to/from airport and hotel), as well as parking/tolls/mileage if driving, and any baggage check fees.
+Per diem is provided for meals not included.
+Discretionary local transportation is not reimbursable.
 Teachers serving on the board are reimbursed for substitute teachers, if needed, to attend official meetings of the Board.
 In order to attend the board and Representative Assembly meetings at the Convention, the registration fee is covered by CEC.

 It is CEC’s policy (board-approved 9-13-2018) that, in discharging his/her duties and responsibilities and responsibilities, each individual board member is expected to:

 - promote and protect the interests of the association